janschill/cern-solid-code-investigation/notes/webid.md

 A WebID is an HTTP URI that denotes an agent on the Web.
 For example: https://jan.janschill.de/profile/card#me

-- Decentralized identity platform and decentralized authentication mechanism through cryptogaphy with WebID-TLS.
+- Decentralized identity platform and decentralized authentication mechanism through cryptography with WebID-TLS.